 Watchung Reservation in Union County is a 2,000-acre wooded tract where animal and plant life are protected.
 Highlights of the park include Surprise Lake, the Deserted Village of Feltvile/Glenside Park, the Trailside Nature and Science Center, Seeley's Pond and the Watchung Stables.
-Opened in 1941, The Trailside Museum was New Jersey's first nature museum - and the building has since been considerably updated.
+Opened in 1941, The Trailside Museum was New Jersey's first nature museum.

 |Trails Overview:|| |

-Four short nature trails, ranging from 0.2 to 0.9 miles are near the Trailside Nature & Science Center.
+Four short nature trails, ranging from 0.2 to 0.9 mile, are near the Trailside Nature & Science Center.
 The Sierra Trail [white square blaze; 10.8 miles] forms a loop that encircles the reservation.
 Various connecting trails can be used to fashion shorter loop hikes.
-The park's web site has a Watchung Reservation trail map in color

 Take Route 22 to New Providence Road in Mountainside.
 More specific driving directions are on the park's web site [see Contact Information below].
 [Google Maps: "452 New Providence Rd, Mountainside, NJ"]